UCLA vs. USC NCAA Football Odds, Plays and Insights | November 20, 2021

 - The 56.3 combined points per game that these two squads have allowed this season are 9.2 fewer than the 65.5 over/under in this contest.

-- Bruins games have an average total of 61.2 points this season, 4.3 fewer than Saturday's over/under.
+- The Bruins and their opponents score an average of 61.2 points per game, 4.3 fewer than Saturday's total.

-- In 2021, games involving the Trojans have averaged a total of 57.5 points, 8.0 fewer than this game's set over/under.
+- The 65.5 total in this game is 8.0 points higher than the 57.5 average total in Trojans games this season.

 UCLA Stats and Trends